mosaicml/examples/deeplab/README.md

 </p>
 <br />

-# Mosaic DeepLabV3
+# Mosaic DeepLabV3+
-This folder contains starter code for training [mmsegmentation DeepLabV3 architectures](https://github.com/open-mmlab/mmsegmentation/tree/master/configs/deeplabv3plus) using our most efficient training recipes (see our [benchmark blog](https://www.mosaicml.com/blog/behind-the-scenes) or [recipies blog](https://www.mosaicml.com/blog/mosaic-image-segmentation) for details).
-These recipes were developed to hit baseline accuracy on [ADE20K](https://groups.csail.mit.edu/vision/datasets/ADE20K/) 5x faster or to maximize ADE20K accuracy over long training durations.
-Although these recipes were developed for training DeepLabV3 on ADE20k, they could be used to train other segmentation models on other datasets.
+This folder contains starter code for training [mmsegmentation DeepLabV3+ architectures](https://github.com/open-mmlab/mmsegmentation/tree/master/configs/deeplabv3plus) using our most efficient training recipes (see our [benchmark blog post](https://www.mosaicml.com/blog/behind-the-scenes) or [recipies blog post](https://www.mosaicml.com/blog/mosaic-image-segmentation) for details).
+These recipes were developed to hit baseline accuracy on [ADE20K](https://groups.csail.mit.edu/vision/datasets/ADE20K/) 5x faster or to maximize ADE20K mean Intersection-over-Union (mIoU) over long training durations.
+Although these recipes were developed for training DeepLabV3+ on ADE20k, they could be used to train other segmentation models on other datasets.
 Give it a try!

 The specific files in this folder are:
-* `model.py` - A function to create a [ComposerModel](https://docs.mosaicml.com/en/v0.11.0/composer_model.html) from an mmsegmentation DeepLabV3 model
+* `model.py` - A function to create a [ComposerModel](https://docs.mosaicml.com/en/v0.11.0/composer_model.html) from an mmsegmentation DeepLabV3+ model
 * `data.py` - A [MosaicML streaming dataset](https://docs.mosaicml.com/projects/streaming/en/latest/) for ADE20K and a PyTorch dataset for a local copy of ADE20K
+* `transforms.py` - Torchvision transforms for ADE20K.
 * `download_ade20k.py` - A helper script for downloading ADE20K locally
 * `main.py` - The training script that builds a [Composer](https://github.com/mosaicml/composer) Trainer based on a configuration specified by a yaml
 * `tests/` - A suite of tests to check each training component
 * `yamls/`
-  * `deeplabv3.yaml` - Configuration for a DeepLabV3 training run to be used as the first argument to `main.py`
+  * `deeplabv3.yaml` - Configuration for a DeepLabV3+ training run to be used as the first argument to `main.py`
   * `mcloud_run.yaml` - yaml to use if running on the [MosaicML Cloud](https://www.mosaicml.com/blog/introducing-mosaicml-cloud)

 Now that you have explored the code, let's jump into the prerequisites for training.